 Your value prop and copy make up the biggest factors that affect conversion rates.

 To do that best, communicate straightforwardly.
-You have no more than eight seconds to resonate with people and convince them with a value proposition which focuses on their pains.
+You have no more than eight seconds to resonate with people and convince them with a value proposition that focuses on their pains.
 They need to feel you have the solution to their problem.
 Those interested in how to define a value proposition can check out this cool article we wrote recently.